Back to Blog

 Is SR&ED pre-claim approval mandatory?
 No. It's optional, and the CRA says so explicitly.
 You can keep filing claims exactly as before.
 Pre-approval is a tool for getting certainty on eligibility before incurring significant costs, not a new requirement.

 How long does a pre-claim approval decision take?
 The CRA's stated target is a determination within eight weeks of a complete application, submitted through My Business Account.
-Expect a meeting with the CRA as part of the process before the decision arrives.
+The CRA may set up a meeting as part of the process before the decision arrives.

 Can I get pre-claim approval for work my team already finished?
 No. The process evaluates planned work, applied for before you begin the project, and a project already claimed in a previous tax year doesn't qualify.
 For completed work, file a standard claim within the reporting deadline of 18 months after your tax year end.

 What's the difference between pre-claim approval and a pre-claim consultation?
 A consultation is an informal discussion that helps you understand whether your work looks eligible.
-Pre-claim approval is a formal application that produces a determination and, when a claim contains only pre-approved projects, an accelerated 90-day expenditure-only review.
+Pre-claim approval is a formal application that produces a determination within eight weeks of a complete application — an answer you can build a claim on.
 The consultation remains available as a separate service.

 Does pre-approval guarantee my refund?
 It settles the technical eligibility of the project.
-Your expenditures still get reviewed in the accelerated, expenditure-only step, so the size of the credit still depends on the quality of your cost records and time allocation.
+Your expenditures still have to stand up when the claim is filed, so the size of the credit still depends on the quality of your cost records and time allocation.
 Documentation still decides the outcome.

 For years, the honest answer to "will the CRA accept that this qualifies?" was "file and find out."
 Now you can find out first.
 If your R&D for the next year is already taking shape, an eight-week application could settle the biggest question in your claim before you spend a dollar on it.